adammconway/Product-Management-Tools/README.md

 # Product-Management-Tools
 This is a place where I stick my product management process documents and templates.
-Use it if you like, also feel free to contribute.
+Use them if you like, also feel free to contribute, comment or anything else.